joelklabo/XcodeBuildMCP/docs/tools/build_ios_simulator.md

 ### iOS Simulator Build and Run Tools

+These tools perform a complete workflow including:
+1. Building the app
+2. Getting the app path
+3. Ensuring the simulator is booted
+4. Opening the simulator UI
+5. Installing the app
+6. Launching the app

 - `ios_simulator_build_and_run_by_name_workspace` - Builds and runs an iOS app on a simulator by name using a workspace
 - `ios_simulator_build_and_run_by_name_project` - Builds and runs an iOS app on a simulator by name using a project file
 - `ios_simulator_build_and_run_by_id_workspace` - Builds and runs an iOS app on a simulator by UUID using a workspace